dscape/rewrite/README.md

 2. Get the first that matched and redirect according to the rule (refer to functionality for a description of these rules)
 3. If none matched redirect to a directory with static files.
 This way if you can still serve your css and javascript files without having to create special rules for them.
 Simply place them in the /static/ directory of your application.

 Routes order matters, if one rules comes before other and both match the first match will be used.
+This is really important: It means for once that the `<root/>` should always be the last route in your DSL as it will match everything.

 Not all routes are born the same and some have dynamic names.
 For example when in twitter you want to match twitter.com/dscape to the user dscape.
 This is what we call a dynamic route and you write it like `/:user`.
 The colon lets the routing algorithm know that it shouldn't be evaluated as a string but rather as a dynamic resource.
 Neat right?